 6. Question Your Thoughts

 Therapy has taught me the simplicity and power of questioning my thoughts.
 Before I learned to challenge my thoughts, I felt completely powerless.
-The degree which we believe our thoughts, determines the emotional response.

 7. Understand Your Triggers